wasp-lang/web/blog/2021-03-02-wasp-alpha.md

   />
 </p>

+Jose Aguinaga described in a fun way the unexpected complexity of web app development in his blog post ["How it feels to learn JavaScript in 2016"](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f), which still feels relevant 4 years later.

 We are building Wasp because even though we are both experienced developers and have worked on multiple complex web apps in various technologies (JQuery -> Backbone -> Angular -> React, own scripts / makefile -> Grunt -> Gulp -> Webpack, PHP -> Java -> Node.js, …), we still feel **building web apps is harder than it should be**, due to a lot of boilerplate and repetitive work involved in the process.

-While the tech stack keeps advancing rapidly, the core requirements of the apps are mostly remaining the same (auth, routing, data model CRUD, ACL, …).
+The main insight for us was that while the tech stack keeps advancing rapidly, the core requirements of the apps are mostly remaining the same (auth, routing, data model CRUD, ACL, …).

-I love the blog post from Jose Aguinaga about this very topic, from 2016 but still feels very true: ["How it feels to learn JavaScript in 2016"](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).

-That is why almost 2 years ago we started thinking about separating web app specification (what it should do) from its implementation (how it should do it).
+That is why almost 2 years ago we started thinking about **separating web app specification** (what it should do) **from its implementation** (how it should do it).
-This led us to the idea of extracting common web app features and concepts into a special specification language (Wasp), while the implemenation details are still described via a modern stack (right now React, Node.js, Prisma).
+This led us to the idea of extracting common web app features and concepts into a special specification language (Wasp), while the implementation details are still described via a modern stack (right now React, Node.js, Prisma).

-Our vision with Wasp is to create a powerful but simple language where you can describe your web app as humanly as possible.
+Our vision with Wasp is to create **a powerful but simple language where you can describe your web app as humanly as possible**.
 We want to make the top of that iceberg on the image above as pleasant as possible while making the bottom part much smaller.
 In such language, with just a few words, you can specify pages and their routes, specify which type of authentication you want, define basic entities / data models, describe basic data flow, choose where you want to deploy, implement specific details in React/Node, and let Wasp take care of connecting it all, building it and deploying it.

 ```css title="Example of wasp code describing part of a simple full-stack web app."